0cjs/dot-home-cjs0/README.md

 Details
 -------

+### Directories

+- `conf/`: Contains configuration code that does not get installed under
+  $HOME to help avoid polluting other people's environments when they are using this dot-home module.
+Programs under `bin/` first try to load this configuration from `$(dirname "$0")/../conf/` (which works if the files are run directly from `bin/` here because they've not been installed) and fall back to `~/.home/cjs0/conf/`.

+- `vim/`: Vim configuration used by `bin/vi`; see below.

+### inb4 Fragments

 The following configuration files must be built from inb4 fragments, since this repo includes inb4 fragments for them.